 Day 10: Halftime Reflection

-Jordan said he turned the corner in his treatment journey around the 10th day.
-It’s considered to be the halfway point for many patients during a typical 21-day residential treatment program at Praxis of Louisville.
-Some withdrawal symptoms are known to linger, but most patients are expected to start feeling and sleeping better, eating and engaging more in treatment.
-Jordan said his mind cleared as he remembered the words of people like his uncle and a temporary sponsor, who encouraged him to do things like go to sober living and get a sponsor after rehab.
+Jordan said that around the 10th day, he reached a turning point in his treatment journey.
+This marks the halfway point for many patients in a typical 21-day residential treatment program at Praxis of Louisville.
+While some withdrawal symptoms may linger, we expect most patients to start feeling and sleeping better, as well as eating more and engaging more actively in their treatment.
+Jordan said his mind cleared as he remembered the words of people like his uncle and a temporary sponsor, who encouraged him to do things like go to sober living and get a sponsor after inpatient rehab.

 “I was like okay, maybe I should listen to my uncle,” said Jordan, whose uncle has more than 16 years of sobriety under his belt.
 “I started thinking about what they were telling me before my relapse and thinking maybe I need to listen and take the advice of some people that have told me, ‘Take the cotton out of your ear, put it in your mouth, shut up, sit down and listen for once.”